GiriAditya14/GiriAditya14/README.md

 ### 💼 What I Bring to the Table
 - 🏆 **6x National Hackathon Finalist** — selected from thousands across top institutions like **MNNIT Allahabad**, **IISER Bhopal**, **NIT Patna**, and **IIIT Surat**
-- 💻 Currently working as a **Software Engineer Intern** at **Tryidol Technologies**, contributing to live production systems and scalable backend services
+- 💻 Worked as a **Software Engineer Intern** at **Tryidol Technologies**, contributing to live production systems and scalable backend services
 - 🛠️ **50+ full-stack APIs** built from scratch with a focus on clean architecture, modularity, and scalability
 - 🌐 Delivered **high-impact web apps** used by **500+ real users**, featuring capabilities like **real-time chat**, **AI integrations**, and many more
 - 🎓 Achieved **Elite NPTEL Certification in Database Management Systems** from **IIT Kharagpur**
 - 🧠 Lifelong learner with hands-on expertise in **React**, **Node.js**, **MongoDB**, **Tailwind CSS**, **Socket.IO**, **WebRTC**, and **AI API integration**

 ### 🧩 Beyond the Code
-I thrive in high-pressure hackathon environments, love architecting systems that scale, and enjoy collaborating on ambitious projects that aim to make a difference — especially in domains like **women safety analytics**, **education tech**, and **AI-driven automation**.
+I thrive in high-pressure hackathon environments, love architecting systems that scale, and enjoy collaborating on ambitious projects that aim to make a difference.

 I’m always open to exciting collaborations, impactful internships, or full-time opportunities where I can grow, contribute, and lead.